uwcartlab/webmapping/Chapter07/readme.md

 *   _**[Commit](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit):**_ [](https://help.github.com/en/github/getting-started-with-github/github-glossary#collaborator) A commit, or "revision", is an individual change to a file (or set of files).
 A commit is like when you _save_ a file, except with Git, every time you save it creates a unique ID (a.k.a., the "SHA" or "hash") that allows you to keep record of what changes were made when and by whom.
 *   _**[Push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push):**_ Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
 For instance, if you change something locally, you then _push_ those changes so that others may access them.

 You should be conformable with cloning, committing, and pushing through Chapter 6.
-In Chapter 7, we will combine these concepts with GitHub techniques supporting collaborative coding.
+In Chapter 7, we combine these concepts with GitHub techniques supporting collaborative coding.

 *   _**[Fork](https://help.github.com/en/github/getting-started-with-github/github-glossary#fork):**_ A fork is a personal copy of another user's repository that lives on your account.
 Forks allow you to freely make changes to a project without affecting the original.
 Forks remain attached to the original, allowing you to submit a pull request to the original author to update with your changes.
 You can also keep your fork up to date by pulling in updates from the original.
 *   _**[Branch](https://help.github.com/en/github/getting-started-with-github/github-glossary#branch):**_ A branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or `main` branch allowing you to work freely without disrupting the "live" version.
 When you've made the changes you want to make, you can merge your branch back into the `main` branch to publish your changes.
 *   _**[Fetch](https://help.github.com/en/github/getting-started-with-github/github-glossary#fetch):**_ Fetching refers to getting the latest changes from an online repository without merging them.
 Once these changes are fetched you can compare them to your local branches (the code residing on your local machine).
 *   _**[Merge](https://help.github.com/en/github/getting-started-with-github/github-glossary#merge):**_ Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
 This often happens as a pull request (which can be thought of as a request to merge), or via the command line.
 A merge can be done automatically via a pull request via the GitHub web interface if there are no conflicting changes, or can always be done via the command line.
 *   _**[Pull](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull):**_ Pull refers to when you are fetching _in_ changes _and_ merging them.
-For instance, if someone has edited the remote file you are both working on, you will want to _pull_ in those changes to your local copy so that it's up to date.
+For instance, if someone has edited the remote file you are both working on, you should _pull_ in those changes to your local copy so that it is up to date.
 *   _**[Pull request](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull-request):**_ Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.

 Specifically, a large focus for this chapter is on the additional features of GitHub, particularly forking, merging, and pulling.

 ### II.
 GitHub Group Communication

 Collaborative coding, like other collective projects, relies on effective group communication.
 Some of this communication should occur outside of GitHub, either offline in person or online via email or (preferably) work messaging platforms like [slack](https://slack.com/features).
-As a first step, determine what communication platform your group will use and when you generally will be able to touch base about the group project.
+As a first step, determine what communication platform your group will use and when you generally are able to touch base about the group project.

 The next step in collaborative coding is assigning roles to each team member.
 For example, one member may focus on data loading and processing, another on interaction operators, and a third on layout and styling, etc. When first starting with a new collaboration, we also recommend assigning a group "facilitator" who "owns" the main branch of your code and merges major code conflicts (more below) with the others submitting pull requests to the facilitator for review.
 Keep in mind that it is OK if roles change a bit and that you should be helping your other team members as they get stuck.